realityexpander/How_to_program_from_ground_up/10-BackToObjectOrientedProgramming.md

     >> - The big idea is “messaging.”
     >> - The key in making great and growable systems is much more to have things communicate through _messages_ and not through direct mutable state.

-  - ### BOOP style takes the message metaphor to mean that the state of the program is immutable.
+  - ### BOOP style takes the message metaphor to mean that the state of the program is immutable except by sending a message to create a new state.
     - The `object` state can only changed by creating a new state via modifying the old state by calling `public` method on objects.
     - All state of the `object` is `private` and only accessible via methods that are called on the object.